Sanmi-Owoka/basic_hospital_management_system/README.md

-As part of Ayulla’s Software Engineering Tryout Task (ASETT), You are tasked with creating an API Hospital Management System using Django Framework.
+A basic API Hospital Management System using Django Framework.
 The project needs to implement the following features:

 - Doctors can signup on the system while Patients can’t.